kristoffer-dyrkorn/manifold/README.md

 ## Usage

 Run `node verifyMesh.mjs <obj file to check>` from the command line.
-See under the `testdata/` folder for example data files.
+See the `testdata/` folder for example data files.

 The unit tests (implemented via `vitest`) in `manifold.test.js` can also be useful to look at.
 Run the tests by installing the needed dependencies and then running `vitest`, ie: